 - The Land Advisory Committee will have five committee members.
 These committee members will be selected and appointed by Council and may include Skawahlook staff who have responsibility for land management.
-No more than two of the committee members will be Skawahlook staff members.
 Four or five of the committee members will be eligible voters.
 Council may select and appoint one non-member to the committee, provided that member lives on the land and has a long-term interest in the land. - 8 Council, in its appointments, shall ensure that the Land Advisory Committee is comprised of an odd number of members and that no more than one member of the Land Advisory Committee is a member of Council. - 9 The Land Advisory Committee may obtain the services of advisors and professionals to assist it in fulfilling its functions.